TheE7Player/CSGO-Event-Viewer/README.md

 > This project is now abandoned due to commitments else where on other projects

-> A new once have been made instead and will be the new CSEV that works: [CSEV 2](https://github.com/TheE7Player/CSEV2).
+> A new one have been made instead and will be the new CSEV that works: [CSEV 2](https://github.com/TheE7Player/CSEV2).

  A Java project to allow users to see what events you can use with [logic_eventlistener](https://developer.valvesoftware.com/wiki/Logic_eventlistener).